-Whether for bird watching, camping, hiking, wildlife spotting, or just playing games, the lightweight Cobiz binoculars are perfect for kids.
-With 10x magnification and an objective lens diameter of 25mm, the binoculars offer a wide, 380-foot field of view (the width of the area you can view at a glance, 1,000 yards from where you stand).
-The binoculars are fully adjustable to fit different size faces and can be focused easily with little hands.
-The porro prism construction ensures clear vision even in low light conditions, while the piano lacquer lens finish reduces reflection for clear, sharp images.
-The binoculars come with a neck strap so they won’t get lost easily and a cleaning cloth to keep the viewing experience pristine.
+Whether for bird watching, camping, hiking, wildlife spotting, or just playing games, these lightweight Think Peak binoculars are perfect for kids.
+With 8 x 21 magnification and an objective lens diameter of 21mm, the binoculars offer a wide, 384-foot field of view (the width of the area you can view at a glance, 1,000 yards from where you stand).

 Best for Bird Watching: Vortex Viper HD 10x42